-(FOR COMPANIES WITH 31 DEC FINANCIAL YEAR END)
+(FOR FUNDS AND LICENSEES WITH 31 DECEMBER FINANCIAL YEAR END)

 Pursuant to the Securities and Investment Business Act, 2010 ("SIBA") and the Mutual Funds Regulations, 2010, all BVI private, professional and public funds ("Funds") and all BVI investment business licence holders ("Licensees") are required to appoint, and at all times have, an auditor for the purposes of auditing their financial statements, unless expressly exempted from this requirement.

-All Funds and Licensees are required to submit a copy of their audited financial statements to the Commission within six months of the end of each financial year.
-Funds and Licensees with a financial year ending on 31 December are therefore required to submit their audited financial statements for the 2016 financial year to the Commission on or before 30 June 2017.
+All Funds and Licensees are required to submit a copy of their audited financial statements to the Financial Services Commission (the "Commission") within six months of the end of each financial year.
+Funds and Licensees with a financial year ending on 31 December are therefore required to submit their audited financial statements for the 2018 financial year to the Commission on or before 30 June 2019.

-Funds and Licensees could be faced with administrative penalties and/or enforcement action if they fail to meet the deadline.
+Funds and Licensees are likely to be faced with administrative penalties and / or enforcement action if they fail to meet the deadline.